dataprofessor/dataprofessor/README.md

 ## **Biography**

 Chanin Nantasenamat, Ph.D. is a Developer Advocate, YouTuber ("Data Professor" channel) and ex-Professor of Bioinformatics.
-He creates educational video and written contents about data science, machine learning and bioinformatics on YouTube and various blogging platforms.
+He creates educational video (>300 videos) and written (~80 blogs) contents about data science, machine learning and bioinformatics on YouTube and various blogging platforms.
+He's also published >150 research/review articles in peer-review journals at the interface of machine learning, biology and chemistry for exploring the underlying origins of protein function where such understanding holds great implication for drug discovery.

 ## **Support my work:**
 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee--yellow.svg?logo=buy-me-a-coffee&logoColor=orange&style=social)](https://www.buymeacoffee.com/dataprofessor)